 (The word “sell” does also exist as a noun, but it has a different meaning and is used less frequently.)

-1. Test yourself! — See if you can hear the difference between Long-A and Short-e.
-You can test yourself on the “Vowel Test” page of the PronunciationCoach site.
+- Test yourself to see if you can hear the difference between Long-A and Short-e on the “Vowel Test” page of the PronunciationCoach site.